 The aim of the following chapter is to describe the process of disruption management, reporting and evaluating between handling units, NMTCCs and EATC.
-Beside the existing reporting process regarding the execution of a mission under the responsibility of the Pilot in Command mentioned in the EATC Operating Manual A (OM-A) the phase of preparation and the post process of a mission also is important for a solid and stable mission execution.
+Beside the existing reporting process regarding the execution of a mission under the responsibility of the Pilot in Command mentioned in the EATC Mission Evaluation & Improvement process SOP, the phase of preparation and the post process of a mission also is important for a solid and stable mission execution.